Spanish children allowed outdoors for first time in six weeks

 Prime minister Pedro Sanchez was meeting by teleconference with regional heads on Sunday to discuss the plans.

-In a televised address on Saturday night, Sanchez said the lockdown would be further eased, allowing people out to exercise alone from May 2 - if the coronavirus toll continues to fall.
+In a televised address on Saturday night, Mr Sanchez said the lockdown would be further eased, allowing people out to exercise alone from May 2nd – if the coronavirus toll continues to fall.
 People living together will be permitted to take short walks together.

 Mr Sanchez also laid out a wider government plan to loosen the lockdown at different speeds across different regions depending on whether they meet with criteria established by the World Health Organisation. –Reuters